 Aqua Eve Women Plus Size Tankini Swimsuit Two Piece Flowy Swimdress Bathing Suits with Shorts Green 20WCUPSHE Women Swimsuit Plus Size One Piece Bathing Suit Flowy Ruffle Trim Ruched Front Tummy Control, 2X Dark Blue

 7. More Snorkeling

 Roatan is a world-class scuba diving destination.
-Divers travel from all over the globe for their chance to see the Meso-American reef and all of it’s splendor.
+Divers travel from all over the globe for their chance to see the Meso-American reef in all of its splendor.
 While scuba diving isn’t exactly my forte, I couldn’t pass up the chance to get a glimpse of the second-largest coral reef in the world.

 On an excursion to Little French Key, we had a guide take us out snorkeling and it was AMAZING!!
-I wish we would have went snorkeling again before our trip ended.
+I wish we had gone snorkeling again before our trip ended.

 Our trip to Roatan was absolutely perfect!

 I loved every minute that we spent there and don’t regret a single dime that we spent on that vacation and would do it all over again in a heartbeat.
 I would just make sure that we included these 7 things on the next trip!